KiranDLExperience/ComputeSquaresWithCUnit/README.md

 - ### Build:
-    This workflow builds the Docker image, runs the makefile and creates the libraries
+    This workflow builds the Docker image, runs the makefile and creates the libraries The output after running Build workflow will look like:

 - ### Unit testcase:
-    This workflow runs the CUnit tests and display the failed/pass testcases statistics
+    This workflow runs the CUnit tests and display the failed/pass testcases statistics The output after running Unit testcase workflow will look like:

 The Build workflow is triggered by push events to the main branch.
 The Unit Testcase workflow is triggered by an even i.e. completion of the Build workflow